To test the effects you build in Spark AR Studio on the Spark AR Player app, you'll need:

 This usually means Spark AR Studio is compressing textures in your project.
 You could consider disabling compression on your textures for initial testing.

-To do this, check the box next to No Compression in each texture’s properties.
-Make sure you uncheck this box before exporting your effect, and test compressed textures on a device during the creation process.
+To do this, select None from the dropdown menu in the Compression section in each texture’s properties.
+Make sure you use an appropriate compression setting before exporting and uploading your effect, and test compressed textures on a device during the creation process.

 If you're having trouble previewing your effect with the Spark AR Player app, make sure: